 Single Source Data

-ViewersLogic’s Single-Source data, which is the measurement of TV and other media exposure, purchase behaviour and location data over time for the same individual can fill this data gap for CPG brands.
-ViewersLogic gathers its passively collected Single-Source data from the first of its kind consumer panel in the UK.
+Our study used a *Natural A/B testing methodology based on our own Single-Source data, which is the measurement of TV and other media exposure, purchase behaviour and location data over time for the same individual.
+This produces an accurate and holistic view of an individuals’ online and offline behaviour.
+ViewersLogic gathers its passively collected Single-Source data from its panel of 800 consumers, which is the first of its kind in the UK.

 *Natural A/B testing

 Single-Source data is unique in that it enables Natural A/B testing.
 This enables us to check hypotheses immediately by comparing a control group with a test group:

 Control Group: Individuals who were not exposed to the ad in question during the campaign period or in the 2 weeks prior.

 Test Group: Individuals who were exposed to the ad in question during the campaign period but not in the two weeks prior.